 We continue to aggressively manage drainage.
 We are looking at a full, city wide channel modeling update and master plan in the next year or two.
 We are also looking at developing a rain gauge / river gauge system to assist in Emergency Management operations.
 We typically have a channel improvement project under construction each year to reduce erosion and improve flows.
 We participate in the North Central Texas Council of Governments (NCTCOG) Corridor Development Certificate program, which limits development in the Trinity River basin (including Elm Fork) to maintain manageable peak drainage flows.

-Feel free to contact the City’s Floodplain Administrator, Mike McKay, P.E. at 972-466-3183 if you would like further information.
+Feel free to contact the City’s Floodplain Administrator, Matt Brennan, P.E. at 972-466-3183 if you would like further information.

 FEMA Flood Map Panels

 These are the actual FEMA map panels.
 They are broken down into counties and cover areas that may extend into other cities outside the City of Carrollton.

 This is a map that shows streets in Carrollton and the FEMA floodplain.
 This map will give a general idea of where the floodplains are in the City of Carrollton.

 The "Stay Dry" utility allows you to use Google Earth 1 to review flood hazard information from FEMA's National Flood Hazard Layer (NFHL) using an address or other location information.
 You can view flood hazard zones, cross sections and labels, community names and boundaries, Flood Insurance Rate Map (FIRM) numbers and boundaries, and Letter of Map Revision (LOMR) case numbers and boundaries.